Meeds-io/meeds/CODING_GUIDELINES.md

 ### DEVSTD-47
   Separate interfaces from their implementation, put each in a separate jar.
 This will help define new implementations for available services depending on the defined architecture (Monoloith, Microservice, etc ...)
  - All services interfaces, Exceptions should be included in an API module (JAR)
- - All implementations and Utils classes sould be put inside Implementations module (JAR)
+ - All implementations and Utils classes should be put inside Implementations module (JAR)

 ## Javascript